narrowcast/hasdocs.com/docs/index.rst

 --------

 1. User pushes to GitHub or Heroku triggering a post-commit hook.
-2. HasDocs pulls the documentation sources from the repository and builds them.
+2. HasDocs pulls the source from the repository and pushes them to a custom buildpack.
+3. The custom buildpack installs the dependencies on virtualenv and builds the docs.
-3. HasDocs pushes the built documentation to Amazon S3.
+4. The custom buildpack pushes the built documentation to Amazon S3.
 4. Documentations are served from Amazon S3 with appropriate access control.

 Connecting with other services